bobllor/EntraBulker/docs/settings/microsoft_graph.md

 It is used to ensure that users with these domains are created with **Member type** access.

-This is *spelling sensitive*, and the value must match the exact ending as the domain you are expecting.
+This is *spelling sensitive* but not case sensitive, and the values must match the exact ending as the domains of the users.
 The `@` symbol is not necessary, as long as the end string matches the given CSV strings.

 ### User Type